liamedeiros/ehtplot/doc/COLORMAP.md

 The other dimension chroma is less recognizable and should not be used to encode physical information.
-Since sRGB is only a subset of the CIELAB colorspace, there are human regonizable color that are not displayable.
+Since sRGB is only a subset of the Lab colorspace, there are human regonizable color that are not displayable.
 In order to accurately represent the physical quantities,